 If your router isn't delivering the speeds you pay for or is cutting out when you're a couple of rooms away, it might be time for an upgrade.
 There are myriad routers available with different features, performance promises, and jargon-filled names that make the buying process intimidating, but we're here to help.

-When choosing the best router for home use, the most important things to consider are your internet plan's maximum speed, what you'll be doing on the internet, where you live, how many people you live with, and the size and layout of your home.
+When choosing the best router for home use, the most important things to consider are your internet plan's maximum speed, what you do on the internet, where you live, how many people you live with, and the size and layout of your home.
 Almost all of the routers we tested can saturate an internet connection of up to ~450 Mbps at short range.
-A faster router can help when downloading large files like game updates or if multiple users stream video simultaneously, but only if your internet connection isn't the bottleneck.
-If you have a large home or your home has obstacles like concrete or masonry walls, a router or mesh system with good range will help deliver a faster and more consistent connection.
+A faster router will help you download large files like game updates faster, but only if your internet connection isn't the bottleneck.
+If your home is very large or has obstacles like concrete or masonry walls, a router or mesh system with good range will help deliver a faster and more consistent connection.
 However, it's important to keep in mind that while our test results are comparable to each other, you likely won't get the same results as us because every home is different.

 Check out our R&D article to learn more about how we tested mesh systems and when they can help.
 Also, check out our best routers for streaming, best long-range routers, or best Wi-Fi 6 routers articles for more picks!